- Table of Contents

 Anodes

 Anodes are the workhorses of cathodic protection systems.
 They come in various shapes, materials, and sizes, allowing for customisation to specific applications.
-Sacrificial anodes, often made of zinc or magnesium, are designed to gradually corrode, diverting the destructive forces of corrosion away from the protected structure.
+Sacrificial anodes, often made of zinc or magnesium, are designed to corrode gradually, diverting the destructive forces of corrosion away from the protected structure.
 In contrast, impressed current anodes, such as those made from mixed metal oxide (MMO) or platinum-coated titanium, inject a controlled electrical current into the protected structure, creating a cathodic environment that discourages corrosion.
 Anode selection is a critical decision, as it directly impacts the effectiveness and lifespan of the CP system.

 Rectifiers